Lyle Stevik

-On May 8, 2018, the Grays Harbor County Sheriff's Office announced that "Stevik" was identified after almost seventeen years, with assistance through genetic genealogy conducted by the DNA Doe Project, a non-profit organization dedicated to identifying unknown deceased persons.
-They had found a cluster of matches of relatives, perhaps two to three generations removed, in New Mexico.
-They were finally able to locate members of his birth family.
+On May 8, 2018, the Grays Harbor County Sheriff's Office announced that "Stevik" had been identified after almost 17 years, with assistance from genetic genealogy conducted by the DNA Doe Project, a non-profit organization dedicated to identifying unknown deceased persons.
+Finding a cluster of matches of relatives, perhaps two to three generations removed, in New Mexico, they were eventually able to locate members of his birth family.

-The man's family said that Stevik was 25 years old when he died, and he had previously resided in Alameda, California.
-They had believed that he was estranged from the family.
-His relatives requested that his identity be withheld for privacy.
+The man's family had believed that he was voluntarily estranged from the family.
+Relatives requested that his identity be withheld publicly for privacy.

 Circumstances

 The man who identified himself as "Lyle Stevik" checked into the Quinault Inn, a motel in Amanda Park, Washington, on Friday, September 14, 2001, after arriving in the area by bus.
 The clerk told police that he may have been Canadian as he spoke with what seemed a similar accent.
 When registering for his room, he entered his alias and provided a false home address, eventually discovered to belong to a Best Western hotel in Meridian, Idaho.
 The police located that hotel, but none of the staff members recognized photos of the deceased.

-Stevik was reportedly seen walking back and forth at the side of a highway near the motel, but it is uncertain if this was before or after he registered and paid for his room.
+Stevik was reportedly seen walking back and forth at the side of a highway near the Quinault Inn, but it is uncertain if this was before or after he registered and paid for his room.
 He requested and received a second room after complaining about outside noise.

 Stevik may have derived his name from that of "Lyle Stevick", a character from the novel You Must Remember This (1987), written by Joyce Carol Oates.
 In the story, the character Stevick contemplates suicide.

 Located by techniques of genetic genealogy performed by staff and volunteers of the DNA Doe Project in 2018, the man's family had been unaware of his suicide.
 They believed that he was living a life elsewhere and did not want to speak to them.
 Due to the estrangement, they had not filed a missing person report.
 There was no report that appeared to match the decedent.